The Wild Ways

 The ‘tired’ conversation – the old paradigm – is that of ‘man (sic) vs nature’.
 The conversation we need so urgently concerns interrelationship of human and all other species as peers within the great web of nature.
 Nothing is more important, I believe, than re-visioning our place in this web that holds us all.

-‘The Wild Ways’ is an ecopsychology project designed to help re-establish a heartful and strong relationship with the natural world, as well as with our own imagination and the lost, forgotten or conflicting parts of ourselves.
+‘The Wild Ways’ is an ecopsychology project designed to help re-establish a heartful and strong relationship with the natural world, as well as with our own imagination and the lost, forgotten or conflicting parts of our inner lives.
 It’s something like: how might we live with depth, creativity and connectedness, honouring all, including and especially the other-than-human, in a society and era in which dissociation, fragmentation and damage seem the norm?

 The work happens through courses and workshops, and through mentoring.
 Most of the work involves direct experience outdoors, and all the workshops involve aspects of creative and reflective writing, but you don’t need to be a ‘writer’ to come along.
 (My other more writing-based website is fire-in-the-head)